tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 **Hit the play button.** You should see our call record data displayed in a table.

-At the top right, click “Save” and name the question “All Call Records”.
+**Hit “Save” on the top right.** Name the question “All Call Records”.
 Click Save.
-Add the query to the dashboard we created.
-Click Save.
+Add the query to the Sensor dashboard.
+Click Save on the top right.

-Follow the same steps above to add our third dashboard element.
-Use the query below.
+**Using the same steps above, display a graph of calls by location.** Use the query below.

 ```
 SELECT